federicomarini/trend-db/data/README.md

 - `plotCache.zip`
 - `sno_miRNA_hg38.bed`

-The archive containing all the above listed essential information is available on Zenodo.
+The archive containing all the above listed essential information is available on Zenodo at the link  https://doi.org/10.5281/zenodo.5122865.

 Please refer to the TREND-DB manuscript for this.